Fazlehameem/LSTM-Stock-Predictor/README (3).md

 - - -

-## Instructions
+## Steps

 ### Prepare the data for training and testing

-Use the starter code as a guide to create a Jupyter Notebook for each RNN.
-The starter code contains a function to create the window of time for the data in each dataset.

-For the Fear and Greed model, you will use the FNG values to try and predict the closing price.
-A function is provided in the notebook to help with this.
+#### For the Fear and Greed model, use the FNG values to try and predict the closing price.

-For the closing price model, you will use previous closing prices to try and predict the next closing price.
-A function is provided in the notebook to help with this.
+#### For the closing price model, use previous closing prices to try and predict the next closing price.

 Each model will need to use 70% of the data for training and 30% of the data for testing.